-YWCA Metro Vancouver is pleased to announce the recipients of its 35th annual Women of Distinction Awards.
+YWCA Metro Vancouver is pleased to announce the recipients of its 36th annual Women of Distinction Awards presented by Scotiabank.

-More than 1,200 guests and volunteers gathered on June 7, 2018 at the JW Marriott Parq to honour inspiring nominees and their achievements.
+More than 1,300 guests and volunteers gathered on May 13, 2019 at the JW Marriott Parq Vancouver to honour inspiring nominees and their achievements.